 2. Go to Interface Groups.
-Configure LAN, WAN and HA control exchange interfaces as shown below.
+Configure LAN, WAN, and HA control exchange interfaces as shown below.

-For HA control exchange NIC Virtual IP definition, the network interface IP addresses configured as part of Azure solution template configuration should be used for high availabilty configuration in SD-WAN as the Primary and Secondary address.
+For HA control exchange NIC Virtual IP definition, the network interface IP addresses configured as part of Azure solution template configuration should be used for high availability configuration in SD-WAN as the Primary and Secondary address.
 For Virtual IP definition at interface group level, you need to use one random unused IP address on the same subnet as that of the network.

-In the example shown below, IP address 10.18.3.x/24 is the HA control exchange subnetwork and the actual addresses configured as part of network interfaces are displayed.
+In the example shown below, the IP address 10.18.3.x/24 is the HA control exchange subnetwork and the actual addresses configured as part of network interfaces are displayed.